Find Affordable College Courses

 Fairfield, CT

 Fairfield University landed the #8 spot in the 2023 rankings for the best value engineering programs.
-Fairfield U is a medium-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield U is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

-The average tuition and fees for an out-of-state undergraduate student at Fairfield U are $52,870 a year.
+Fairfield U undergraduate students pay an average of $52,870 in tuition and fees each year.
 Engineering majors at Fairfield U take out an average of $27,000 in student loans while working on their egree.

 As a testament to the quality of education it offers, Fairfield U also is in the top 15% of our Best Engineering Schools in the New England Region ranking.